mcellteam/cellblender_tutorials/ficks_laws.rst

 transparent to **vm** (why?).
 Also, we need to install the surface clamp at the left end of the big cylinder and make sure molecules are absorbed at the right.
-Below is a template for a **MODIFY_SURFACE_REGIONS** block that you will have to complete yourself.
+Below is a template for a **MODIFY_SURFACE_REGIONS** block that you will have to complete yourself (possibly with a script or a macro).
 Create the file **ficks_law.mod_surf_regions.mdl** and start editing::

     MODIFY_SURFACE_REGIONS {